Giorgio Baratti Antiques: Appraisal, Acquisition and Sale of Ancient Fine Arts

 Tuscan by birth and Milanese by adoption, Giorgio Baratti is an art expert who has worked for decades both in dealing antiques and in providing appraisals.
 A fine connoisseur of Art History, he becomes fascinated by the antique art at a very young age and – thanks to his insight, sensibility and eagerness – he has quickly become a point of reference for the new trends of art collectionism.

 At the end of a glorious decade for the antique art market, in 1982 he opens the doors of Giorgio Baratti Arte Antica in the heart of downtown Milan.
 Over the years, the gallery has widely expanded its exhibition area, gradually establishing itself as an important presence in the life of the Italian and international antiques market.
 The selection of the pieces aims at satisfying various customers, ranging from the demanding collector to those looking for a touch of antiquity and prestige or for wise and secure investment.

-Giorgio Baratti Antiques Galleries: Milan and Cortina
+Giorgio Baratti Antiques Gallery in Milan

 Relevant Collaborations and Art as a Priceless Heirloom

 Over the course of his career, Giorgio Baratti has established meaningful istitutional relationships.

 He has been a consultant for the Metropolitan Museum in New York, the National Gallery in Washington and the National Museum in Warsaw.
 The galleries have taken part in many fairs, including MINT and INTERNATIONAL, both held in Milan, and GOTHA, held in Parma.

 Through a sensitive and generous policy of loan, important pieces of his collection have been exhibited at numerous shows held in both private and public museums, so pivotal to make art available and accessible to a larger audience.